 The curriculum includes a unique emphasis on arts and music, including the “way of beauty” courses in the first year, which introduce students to the philosophical and theological notions of beauty.
 All students learn chant and polyphony, including chanting the psalms in the Liturgy of the Hours.
 They also study the principles of order and harmony in Euclidean geometry, and how it was used in traditional Catholic art and architecture.

 The upperclassman core includes a tutorial program.
 Juniors and seniors work with their classmates and the professors (at TMC called Fellows) to create unique tutorials in areas of interest, which change from semester to semester.
 In the junior year, the areas of concentration can be particular authors, philosophers, works of literature, theological teachings, etc., culminating in an oral examination.
-Seniors concentrate in particular disciplines and complete a thesis, comprehensive examination, and speech before graduating.
+Seniors concentrate in particular disciplines and complete a thesis, which is publicly presented and defended before graduating.

 All full-time sophomores study in Rome for one semester, residing at an historic villa with the Maronite Catholic monks of Saint Anthony Monastery, five miles from St. Peter’s Basilica.
 Students take a full course load and travel throughout the city and to other cities, like Assisi and Siena, as well.
 Students can also study in England for three weeks at Downside Abbey and Oxford.

 TMC supports several internship programs in specific fields including journalism, law, or finance.
-In Rome, the Vatican Studies Center helps students work temporarily for news agencies including Vatican Radio, Zenit, H2O News, and Aletheia News.
-Dr. Pearce also teaches a variety of small tutorials and works with students who aspire to be writers.
+In Rome, the Vatican Studies Center helps students work temporarily for news agencies including Vatican Radio, Zenit, H2O News, and Aleteia.

 Students are expected to abide by a code of honor and, with every exam or assignment, pledge that work is their own.
 Trusting in the honesty of students, Fellows at TMC usually do not proctor exams.